 i.
 Languages and Cultures: University of Sheffield

 In Sheffield I offer undergraduate and postgraduate teaching on the Enlightenment and Romanticism, Thomas Mann, on contemporary Swiss-German literature, and on cultural theory (including in relation to gender).
 I examine undergraduates across a range of modules.
 I have contributed to seminars in the departments of English and History as well, but am based in the School of Languages and Cultures.

 In 2016, the Embassy of Switzerland in the UK donated the Sheffield Collection of Swiss Literature in German.
 In autumn 2016, we were visited by the Swiss author Martin R. Dean, also funded by the embassy.
 I organised a masterclass on literary translation and a seminar on Swissness.
 Thanks again to the Swiss Embassy, at Sheffield we offer Swiss Arts Council Book Prizes to top undergraduates in German and in French.

 I am available for postgraduate supervision, and would be pleased to hear from prospective students.

 I have supervised an MA dissertation in the Applied Languages programme, on German translations of Shakespeare in the late eighteenth and early nineteenth centuries.
 I have also supervised a German Studies MA dissertation on E.T.A.
-Hoffmann and Kleist, and am currently supervising a MUNDUS MA dissertation on Boyle’s Olympic Opening Ceremony and Contemporary Britishness.
+Hoffmann and Kleist, and a MUNDUS MA dissertation on Boyle’s Olympic Opening Ceremony and Contemporary Britishness.

 ii.
 Germanistik/Komparatistik: University of Bern (in German)